onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 God emerges through our conscious participation with what’s good collectively - god is always the next level of informational and economic emergence

-God points towards ultimate survival and it is all contingent

 Prove your percentage of salary contributions as sef taxation to the church and enter the redistribution mechanism

-Taming the market - riding a worm in dune

 We need to infuse morality into the economy in a conscious & deliberate way